muaazali/si-net/readme.md

 Detailed documentation coming soon.
 Refer to [Usage](#usage) for now.

 # Planned Features
+## v0.1
+- (COMPLETED) Support for better client connection events.
+Indicate other clients when a new client has joined.
+- (COMPLETED) Add better exception handling.
+- (IN PROGRESS) Add compatibility with other socket libraries.
 ## v0.1.1
-- Support for better client connection events.
-Indicate other clients when a new client has joined.
+- Support for WebSockets.
-- Add better exception handling.
-- Better documentation.
 ## v0.2
 - Support for rooms.
 - Support for RPCs.